vimeo/VIMVideoPlayer/README.md

 ## Usage

-Create a new `VIMVideoPlayerView` or set up an @IBOutlet:
+Create a new `VIMVideoPlayerView` instance or set up an @IBOutlet:

 ```Swift